 Dutch Oven Roast Chicken is a classic recipe that’s both incredibly easy and feels like the kind of fancy main dish you make for a special occasion.
 With a garlic butter rub and plenty of flavor, it’s destined to be a family favorite!

 It’s time to go back to basics with this whole roasted chicken recipe.
 Whether you’re a beginner cook or a seasoned pro, this is one of those dishes that everyone should know how to make.
 Once you have the technique down, you’re going to find yourself making it again and again!
+You should consider making this as a Sunday dinner because it really does feel special!
+I also have compiled a great Sunday Night Dinner List that is full of other ideas.

 Of course, basic doesn’t mean it’s not impressive—because this Dutch oven roast chicken is a real treat.
 Juicy, tender, and infused with flavor in every bite.
 It’s everything you want in a classic chicken recipe, minus the fuss!